The Residents: Pre-Residents

-Shortly before that performance, Joshua Raoul Brody began working with the Residents after he was invited to the set of their film Vileness Fats.
-Shortly after this he worked with the group anonymously by arranging the backing vocals on their "Satisfaction" single.
-In the 1980s, Brody began to receive credit for his work with the Residents under the pseudonym "Raoul N. Di Seimbote", but by 1987, he was using his own name.
-Brody most recently worked with the Residents on their 2020 God In Three Persons live show.

-1976–1987
+1976-1983

-In early 1976, Snakefinger returned to the US and continued his collaborations with the Residents.
-Snakefinger was credited as a general performer on all Residents albums (minus Not Available) from Fingerprince to Commercial Album.
-In 1981 he decided to no longer rely on his connection to the Residents.
-He began writing and recording material with little to no involvement from the group and only appeared on a small handful of tracks on their albums from The Tunes of Two Cities to Stars & Hank Forever.
-Despite this, from 1985 to 1987, Lithman toured with the Residents as a special unmasked guest before his death on July 1, 1987.
+Snakefinger had relocated to the US earlier that year, and continued his collaborations with The Residents, and was credited on all their albums (minus Not Available) from Fingerprince to Commercial Album.
+During this period, he also released two solo albums, which The Residents co-produced and co-wrote.
+In 1981 he began writing and recording material without their involvement, and only appeared on a small handful of tracks on their albums from The Tunes of Two Cities to Stars & Hank Forever.
+Despite this lessened involvement in the studio, Snakefinger also toured with the Residents as an unmasked guest from October 1985 to January 1987, before his death on July 1, 1987.

-At the same time, drummer Don Jakovich started working with the band, making credited appearances on Satisfaction, Fingerprince, Snakefinger's Chewing Hides the Sound, and Commercial Album.
-He also performed with them in costume as part of their June 1976 live performance.
+Don Jakovich, made credited appearances on "Satisfaction," Fingerprince, Snakefinger's Chewing Hides the Sound, and Commercial Album.